lolabode/PowerBi_HR_ANALYSIS/README.md

 - Average tenure fell below one year in 2025, showing that newer employees are not staying long.

 - Attrition occurred across all job satisfaction levels, suggesting that factors beyond satisfaction, such as pay, growth opportunities, or organizational stability, play a major role.

+- Travel_Rarely' has noticeably more Attrition Count

+- There is a correlation between Overall Attrition Rate and Daily Rate.

+- Single' has noticeably more Overall Attrition Rate

 #
 ### Recommendation
 - Review compensation policies to ensure salaries remain competitive with the market.